-We have audited the financial statements of Galaxy Cosmos Mezz PLC (the "Company"), which are presented in pages 10 to 27 and comprise the statement of financial position as at 31 December 2022, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the period from 27 April 2022 to 31 December 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Galaxy Cosmos Mezz Plc (the "Company"), which are presented in pages 10 to 28 and comprise the statement of financial position as at 31 December 2023, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes of the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2022, and of its financial performance and its cash flows for the period from 27 April 2022 to 31 December 2022 in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.